lfeng0722/drone_testing/README.md

 ### Configuration

-1. Set up ardupilot: in `src/skyy_autoland/launch/autoland_ardupilot.launch`, modify `ardupilot_directory` to your ardupilot path and `sim_address` to 127.0.0.1 if you run Autoland in Ubuntu.
-Modify `airsim_environment_directory` to the address of simulation folder.
+1. Set up ardupilot: in `src/skyy_autoland/launch/autoland_ardupilot.launch`, modify `ardupilot_directory` to your ardupilot path, modify `airsim_environment_directory` to the simulation map's address.
 2. Set up the map in `src/simulation/scripts/airsim_sitl`, modify `~PlayerStartTag`, and enter the name of map `court` or `lawn`.
 3. Set all script files in all modules as executable.
 For example, set `run.py` in `src/test_generation/scripts` using the following commands: